Reasoning or Memorization? Unreliable Results of Reinforcement Learning Due to Data Contamination: Results Analysis

-Building on this observation, we report two additional reference baselines in Figure \ref{fig:rlvr_qwen_llama_math500}: (i) a red dashed line, denoted \emph{\greedyonly}, corresponds to the best performance of the initial model, and (ii) a grey dashed line, denoted \emph{pass@16} and adopted from \citet{DBLP:DoesRLIncentivizeReasoning}, serves as a plausible upper bound on the models’ initial performance.
-Viewed against these baselines, the seeming “RL gains” of Qwen-Math-7B largely reflect adaptation to the template format and merely converge to the \emph{\greedyonly} baseline, indicative of memory recall rather than genuine mathematical generalization.
-However, spurious rewards, \emph{e.g.}, random and mv-incorrect, still boost the accuracy of Qwen base and maintain the performance of Qwen instruct, while degrading Llama-Instruct eventually.
+Building on this observation, we report two additional initial accuracy for reference in Fig.~\ref{fig:rlvr_qwen_llama_math500}: (i) \emph{\greedyonly} corresponds to the best performance of the initial model, and (ii) \emph{pass@16}, adopted from \citet{DBLP:DoesRLIncentivizeReasoning}, serves as a plausible performance upper bound for the initial model.
+Viewed against these baselines, the seeming `RL gains' of \qwenmathSevenB largely reflect adaptation to the template format and merely converge to the \emph{\greedyonly} baseline, indicative of memory recall rather than genuine mathematical generalization.
+However, spurious rewards, \emph{e.g.}, random and mv-incorrect, still boost the accuracy of Qwen base and maintain the performance of Qwen instruct, while degrading Llama eventually.
 This is the point we need to further explore in the following sections.

 \definecolor{Gray}{gray}{0.90}